Universality in static spherically symmetric solutions of f(R) gravity: Introduction

+where $R$ is the scalar curvature\footnote{the metric signature is $(+,-,-,-)$, $R^\alpha_{\,\,\beta\gamma\delta}=\partial_\gamma\Gamma^\alpha_{\beta\delta}-...\,\,R_{\mu\nu}=R^\alpha_{\,\,\mu\alpha\nu}$..; $c=1$.}.
+Here, the cosmological constant and non-gravitational matter fields are not included.
+Typically, the first two terms of expansion in powers of $R$ can be written as $f(R)=R-R^2/(6\mu^2)$, where $\mu$ is the scalaron mass in geometrized units.
+The action (\ref{action}) leads to the fourth order dynamical equations for the physical metric $g_{\mu\nu}$ (Jordan frame).
+However, for a number of $f(R)$ versions the problem can be reduced to the usual Einstein equations with respect to some new metric $\hat{g}_{\mu\nu}$ (Einstein frame) by means of conformal transformation \cite{Sotiriou:2008rp, DeFelice:2010aj, Nojiri:2017ncd}

-it is possible to find the scalar field $\xi$ dubbed scalaron\footnote{In fact, the canonical scalaron is obtained by rescaling $\xi$; however, we prefer to use the dimensionless $\xi$ here.
-This explains the multipliers in front of $w(\xi)$ and $w'(\xi)$ below.}, such that the dynamics is described using Einstein equations for $\hat{g}_{\mu\nu}$ along with an additional equation for $\xi$ (Einstein frame, see, e.g., \cite{Sotiriou:2008rp, DeFelice:2010aj, Nojiri:2017ncd}).
-The right-hand side of these Einstein equations and the equation for the scalaron contains a self-interaction potential $W(\xi)$ defined parametrically by means of $f(R)$:
+where the scalar field $\xi$ with mass $\mu$ dubbed scalaron\footnote{In fact, the canonical scalaron \cite{Sotiriou:2008rp, DeFelice:2010aj, Nojiri:2017ncd} is obtained by some rescaling of $\xi$.
+However, following \cite{ZhdStSht2024}, we use the dimensionless $\xi$.} incorporates additional degree of freedom.
+The scalaron obeys a nonlinear wave equation with a self-interaction potential $W(\xi)$ that can be introduced parametrically as follows \cite{ZhdStSht2024}: